Peter Weber (television personality): Reality television

 In 2019, Weber was cast in season 15 of The Bachelorette, starring former Miss Alabama USA Hannah Brown.
 Filming took place throughout the spring of 2019, and Weber was later revealed as a contestant by the American Broadcasting Company (ABC) on May 7, 2019.
 Weber went on to place third, being eliminated by Brown during part one of the finale episode.
 During the reunion episode of season six of Bachelor in Paradise, Weber was announced by host Chris Harrison as the lead for the 24th season of The Bachelor.

 Weber was cast on Peacock's second season of The Traitors which was released in January 2024.
 He was banished on Episode 9.

 Weber was announced as a contestant on Destination X, a new competition series premiering on May 27, 2025.

 Personal life

 Sometime after finishing filming for The Bachelor, Weber began a relationship with Chicago-based attorney Kelley Flanagan, who had placed fifth in the season.
 They publicly confirmed their relationship in May 2020.
 On December 31, 2020, Weber announced on Instagram that he and Flanagan had ended their relationship.
 However, almost two years later, the pair rekindled their relationship.
-The couple confirmed they were back together in October 2022 by attending public events as couple.
+The couple confirmed they were back together in October 2022 by attending public events as a couple.